Team-Fuho/resourcepack/readme.md

 Comming soon

 ### 3. Patches
+Desc: You have multiple minipacks to choose, though all of them should be installed through a browser-based selector

 Comming soon

 ## To production
 Just run `pnpm build` and it should be ready! zip and optimized.

+## Caveats

+- `default` object size won't bigger than `2` (in decalfile) or `4` in json file
+- Natural transformation of `head` and `fixed` may differ ingame
+- `fast` object slightly bigger than `default` in some case
+- ~~`fast` flicker due to float percision of the renderer~~.
+This may differ across renderers.